Welcome to St. John’s in the Mountains Episcopal Church located in beautiful Stowe, Vermont.

 The first Sunday of every month, St. John’s in the Mountains

-the distinctive green bags and a suggested shopping list.Over the week, please fill up the bag with needed food and household supplies, and then bring it to church the next Sunday, and place it on the altar.
+Your donation can be made online at this link - Fill Any Bag Ministry Donations.Over the week, please fill up the bag with needed food and household supplies, and then bring it to church Sunday, June 1st, and place it on the altar.

-Green bags are available for pick up during the week on Tuesday and Thursday
+Green bags are also available for pick up during the week on Tuesday and Thursday

 between 9:00 am and 2:00 pm.Together we will share God’s love and heed the call of Jesus